St Patrick’s Day Films

-St Patrick’s day is here and we wanted to celebrate with a trilogy of movies from Dublin that capture that famous St Patrick’s day spirit that the whole world has come to love.
+St Patrick’s day is here and we wanted to celebrate with a trilogy of films from Dublin that capture that famous St Patrick’s day spirit that the whole world has come to love.

 As we know Dublin, Ireland has one of the biggest St Patrick’s Day celebrations in the world, proof of which is highlighted in some of the below photographs of Dublin on St Patrick’s Day.